top of page

 As You go about deciding my case,

-Not knowing what You'll decree
+Not knowing what You will decree

 Should be the eternal fate for me.

-Lord, what a great relief it would be
+Oh what a great relief it would be

 If this awful torment You'll spare me,